AliSoftware/alisoftware.github.io/_posts/2015-09-20-thinking-in-swift-2.md

 `map()` is a method on `Array` that takes a function as a parameter, which explains how to *transform* each item of the array into a new one.
 This allows to transform an array `[X]` into `[Y]` by just explaining how to transform `X -> Y`, without the need to create a temporary mutable array.

-So in our case instead of looping with a `for` as we did before, we could apply `map` to `jsonItems` — our JSON array of `NSDictionary` — and provide a transform to convert each `NSDictionary` into a `ListItem` instance:
+So in our case, instead of looping with a `for` as we did before, we could apply `map` to `jsonItems` — our JSON array of `NSDictionary` — and provide a transform to convert each `NSDictionary` into a `ListItem` instance:

 ```swift
 return jsonItems.map { (itemDesc: NSDictionary) -> ListItem in